Verssae/AutoRadioButtonChecker/README.md

 # AutoRadioChecker
 This Chrome extension takes a snapshot of a page of radio buttons you have checked and automatically checks the buttons every time you access that page.
+This program is convenient for you when accessing a site where you have to check the radio buttons every time you visit.

 ## How to use
 1. Pin the AutoRadioChecker extension.